Offspring and I had the opportunity to attend the sensational Odysseo by Cavalia in Vancouver, and we can’t stop raving about it.

 Spoiler alert, the front row may get splashed in the second half!
 I wholeheartedly recommend that you see this performance, it really is the best show ever.

-Matinee and evening performances are now scheduled through March 5, 2017 in Vancouver.
+Matinee and evening performances are now scheduled through Sept 16, 2018 in Montreal.

 Disclaimer: I wasn’t paid for this review, but I was hosted (and treated like royalty) by Cavalia.
 My enthusiasm for the production is genuine and I’d go back and see it again without hesitation.